msank00/api_in_python/swagger_api/README.md

 # :rocket: Instructions

-- Simple [Swagger](https://swagger.io/) based api generation for general machine learning tasks.
-The best part is the API documentation that's generated in this process and is quite helpful for users while using the APIs.
+- Simple [Swagger](https://swagger.io/) based `API` generation for general machine learning tasks.
+The best part is the **API documentation**, that's generated in this process and is quite helpful for users while using the APIs.
-- The swagger ui is generated using the `fast`, `light-weight` python package [fastapi](https://fastapi.tiangolo.com/).
+- The Swagger UI is generated using the `fast`, `light-weight` python package [FastAPI](https://fastapi.tiangolo.com/).

 The final version looks like this: